Archives: FBA Authors

 Richard Armitage

-He is the author of the British Book Awards-shortlisted Geneva (an instant Audible number 1) and of The Cut, to be published in hardback by Faber this month.
+He is the author of the British Book Awards-shortlisted Geneva (an instant Audible number 1) now in development for tv adaptation with Sony UK and of The Cut, also in development with Jed Mercurio at HTM.
+The novel was published in hardback by Faber (UK) and Pegasus (US) in August ‘25.

 Books by Richard Armitage